-A legal provision should be put in place to impose sanctions against parents and guardians who fail to keep their children in school.
+A legal provision should be put in place to impose sanctions against parents and guardians who fail to keep their students in school.

-Primary school pupils should be enrolled on the school which is located nearby their residence.
+Ordinary school students should be enrolled on the school which is located nearby their residence.

-The school in collaboration with other stakeholder including the parents should establish the food programmed in the school to ensure that their pupils are fed while they are at school.
+The school in collaboration with other stakeholder including the parents should establish the food programmed in the school to ensure that their students are fed while they are at school.